 But, if your computer don’t have a keyboard or properly working Esc button, then you can try using a mouse pointer.

 The Reload button will be displayed as a Cross button which could stop the loading process when hit.
 You can click on that to stop the loading immediately.

 However, this method is considerably slower since you have to grab the mouse, drag the pointer, and finally click the button.
 There are literally three processes compared to just one on a keyboard.

 I have stopped the loading, but the current page won’t respond?

 It’s likely because the new page has been loaded and you are in the transition onto a new page.
-In other words, you stopped too late.
+In other words, it’s already too late.
 The only thing you can do is to go back to the previous page (you can press the Backspace button on a keyboard).